Entanglement negativity and minimal entanglement wedge cross sections in holographic theories: Conjecture for AdS/CFT

 with

-It is straightforward to then show that the negativity and entanglement of purification of $AB$ both equal $(c + g) \ln{p}$ and half the mutual information equals $(c+ \frac{g}{2}) \ln{p}$.
-All three of these are coincident in the limit of large index dimension, $E_P(A,B) =\mathscr{E}= (1/2)I(A,B)$, which is the standard limit when dealing with random tensor networks.
+It is straightforward to then show that the negativity {equals $c \log p$, the} entanglement of purification equals $(c + g) \log{p}$, and half the mutual information equals $(c+ \frac{g}{2}) \log{p}$.
+All three of these are coincident in the large-$N$ limit of \cite{2020PhRvL.125x1602N}, $E_P(A,B) =\mathscr{E}(A,B)= (1/2)I(A,B)$, which is the standard limit when dealing with random tensor networks.